eborden/JS-Pattern-Matching/README.md

 Destructuring is one of the most powerful features of ES6.
-It allows for painless assignment of variables.
-However, it could be so much more.
+It allows for painless assignment of variables, but it could be so much more.

 Destructuring is pattern matching.
 You can see this in one of the most shopped around examples of destructuring, flipping context.